-When your Dependent Life insurance coverage ends, you may apply to convert your spouse's Life coverage to an individual Life policy with Sun Life without providing proof of good health.
+While the Dependent Life Insurance benefit is in effect with Sun Life, you may apply to convert your spouse's Life coverage to an individual Life policy with Sun Life without providing proof of good health.
+This is not available for dependent children.